 One of the nice things about North Miami is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The percentage of adults in North Miami who are college-educated is close to the national average for all communities of 21.84%: 19.51% of the adults in North Miami have a bachelor's degree or advanced degree.
+In terms of college education, North Miami is nearly on par with the US average for all cities of 21.84%: 20.09% of adults 25 and older in North Miami have a bachelor's degree or advanced degree.

 The most common language spoken in North Miami is French Creole.
 Other important languages spoken here include English and Spanish.